okeeffed/dennisokeeffe-blog/content/blog/2020-06-26-hello-stripe-creating-your-first-charge-with-rails-in-five-minutes.md

 ---
-title: Creating your first Charge with Stripe in 5 minutes
+title: Creating your first Stripe Charge with Rails in 5 minutes
 description: Follow along in this short Stripe series as we take a look at making a Stripe charge in a few different languages!
 date: "2020-06-26"
 ---

 In this short series, we are going to look at how to create a charge to Stripe in a number of their officially supported languages!

-Today, we are going to look at how to do so in Rails.
+Today, we are going to look at how to do so with Ruby on Rails.

 The expectations are that you have both Rails installed and have your [Stripe API keys](https://stripe.com/docs/keys) setup and ready to go.